Vszobov/Stock-market-prediction/README.md

 ## Objectives

 1. **Construct a Profitable Portfolio**: Utilize Earnings Call transcripts and financial data to create a portfolio that consistently outperforms the market.
-2. **Enhance Investment Decisions**: Integrate NLP model results with financial metrics to improve the accuracy and reliability of stock growth predictions.
-3. **Automate Portfolio Management**: Develop a fully automated system for constructing and managing a profitable portfolio, minimizing the need for human intervention.
+2. **Automate Portfolio Management**: Develop a fully automated system for constructing and managing a profitable portfolio, minimizing the need for human intervention.
-4. **Support Professional Portfolio Managers**: Provide predicted probabilities to compare different stocks, serving as a valuable tool for professional portfolio managers to make informed investment decisions.

 ## Data Collection

 ### Textual Data
 - **Source**: Earnings Call transcripts.
 - **Processing**:
-  - Remove non-informative phrases, such as those from the call operator and any greetings or goodbyes.
+  - Remove non-informative phrases, such as those from the call operator, and any greetings or goodbyes.
-  - Clean and preprocess text for NLP modeling.

 ### Financial Data
 - **Source**: Company financial reports.
 - **Processing**: